 Distilled water is considered the purest, safest type of potable (drinking) water.
 Distillation is especially helpful for residential areas that don’t receive municipally treated water – particularly where well water is concerned, users often face high concentrations of metals and contaminants.
-Distilled water has been highly purified and is about 99 percent free from harmful substances like debris and bacteria, which provides many benefits.
+Distilled water has been highly purified and is about 99 percent free from harmful substances like debris and bacteria, which provides numerous health benefits.
 When drinking distilled water, your body no longer is forced to process unusable inorganic materials, leaving it free to function more efficiently.
-This also can lead to higher vitamin absorption, and some studies also have indicated that drinking distilled water is good for your skin – because it is free of any harmful dissolved substances, it can help in blocking of microscopic pores on the surface of your skin.
+This can also lead to higher vitamin absorption, and some studies also have indicated that drinking distilled water is good for your skin; because it is free of any harmful dissolved substances, it can aid in the blocking of microscopic pores on the surface of your skin.

-In general, distillation effectively produces highly treated drinking water, reducing measurable levels of metals, sediment and biological contaminants since they’re unable to travel with the water as it converts to water vapor.
+In general, distillation effectively produces highly treated drinking water, reducing measurable levels of metal, sediment and biological contaminants, as they are unable to travel with the water as it converts to water vapor.
 In addition, a distillation system that also includes activated carbon filtration can address other contaminants that lead to unpleasant tastes, odors or colors in your water – elements like magnesium or chlorine, for example.

-Other advantages associated with distilled water include increased energy, heightened mental performance, weight loss, improved skin appearance, a reduction in stress/anxiety/depression, relief from dizzy spells and headaches, improvement in allergy, asthma and arthritis symptoms, improved digestion, protection of joints, enhancement of immune function, and more.
+Other advantages associated with distilled water include increased energy, heightened mental performance, weight loss, improved skin appearance, a reduction in stress, anxiety, and depression, relief from dizzy spells and headaches, improvement in allergy, asthma and arthritis symptoms, improved digestion, protection of joints, enhancement of immune function, and more.

 You can rest assured knowing the following about the distilled water your chosen unit will help you produce: